 Her work is also included in Children of the Dragonfly: Native American Voices on Child Custody and Education (The University of Arizona Press), The People Who Stayed: Southeastern Indian Writing After Removal (University of Oklahoma Press), Voices Confronting Pediatric Brain Tumors (Johns Hopkins University Press), Take A Stand: Art Against Hate (Raven Chronicles), Yellow Medicine Review: Women's Wisdom, Women's Strength and in numerous other books, anthologies and literary journals.

-Of mixed Cherokee, Lenape, Seneca, German heritage, Terra is the granddaughter of sharecroppers, with roots in California, Colorado and Oklahoma.
-She grew up in a large extended family in a banjo and mixedblood fiddle tradition, rich with storytelling and music.
+Of Cherokee, Lenape, Seneca, German descent, Terra is the granddaughter of sharecroppers, with roots in Oklahoma, Colorado and California.
+She grew up in Compton, California in the 1950s and early '60s, and within a large extended family of cousins, grandparents and great-grandparents in a banjo and mixedblood fiddle tradition, rich with storytelling and music.
 Now she is a grandmother.
 When she is not writing, she is wandering hills and valleys with grandkids and dogs.
 A devotee of soup making, long walks, sunrise, sunset and moonlight, she lives with her family on the Central California Coast and the mountains in Northern California.